FaultyPine/mindseye/README.md

 - going to sprint towards MVP of having a scene (USD? gltf?) render.
 Then will do (possibly many) cleanup/hardening passes after

+- REALLY IMPORTANT TODO:
+    - instead of passing meAllocator* around, I should pass an allocator handle
+	- which is internally u32 and dereferences to the allocator itself.

 ### Current focus
 - ~~RWlock~~
 - REFLECTION (C lexer?
 Metadesk?
 Clang plugin?)